The Absence of an Eye—

 Abridge Society

-Following from idea that “the absence of your mind abridges ( lessens) society" we are given a comparison:
+Following from the idea that “the absence of Her mind abridges (lessens) society" we are given a comparison:

 Ourselves—asleep below—